reiz/nginx_proxy/README.md

 By starting the Docker container the file can be mounted into the running container.

 ```
-docker run -d -p 8888:8888 -v ${PWD}/nginx_whitelist.conf:/usr/local/nginx/conf/nginx.conf reiz/nginx_proxy:0.0.3
+docker run -d -p 8888:8888 -v ${PWD}/nginx_allowlist.conf:/usr/local/nginx/conf/nginx.conf reiz/nginx_proxy:0.0.3
 ```

 Now the Docker container is running with the mounted configuration.

-## Blacklist certain domains
+## Denylist certain domains

 This repository contains two nginx configuration files.
-The `nginx_blacklist.conf` file is built for the use case that you want to allow all outgoing traffic by default and only block traffic to some domains.
+The `nginx_denylist.conf` file is built for the use case that you want to allow all outgoing traffic by default and only block traffic to some domains.
-In the first server section domains can be blacklisted by simply adding a `server_name *` line for each blacklisted domain.
+In the first server section domains can be denylisted by simply adding a `server_name *` line for each denylisted domain.
 Here an example:

 ```
     server {